 The event was sponsored by Scarborough Business Ambassadors and saw Michelin Starred Chefs; Andrew Pern, James Mackenzie and Martel Smith joined by local Restaurateur, Rob Clark, and students and staff from Scarborough TEC in preparing a feast for invited guests.

-Scarborough TEC, part of the Grimsby Institute Group, moved to the new campus on Filey Road at the beginning of the academic year and the official opening was marked with the unveiling of a plaque by The Lord Lieutenant of North Yorkshire.
+Scarborough TEC, part of the TEC Partnership, moved to the new campus on Filey Road at the beginning of the academic year and the official opening was marked with the unveiling of a plaque by The Lord Lieutenant of North Yorkshire.

 The Lord Lieutenant said: “There is nothing more special than this organisation and this campus.
 Of all the places I visit, this one can shape people’s lives, it can shape the country, it’s the difference between productivity and the lack of productivity.